{ Mario Zechner }

 The VSET pin is connected to a 18k Ohm resistor, which sets the maximal charging voltage to 4.2V for both battery chemistries.

-Finally, STAT1 and STAT2 are connected to LEDs, which are connected to VBAT via a 620 Ohm resistor each.
-STAT1 and STAT2 are open drain ouputs; the IC will pull them low if the LEDs should light up.
+Finally, STAT1 and STAT2 are connected to LEDs, which are connected to VBAT via 620 Ohm resistors.
+STAT1 and STAT2 are open-drain outputs; the IC will pull them low when the LEDs should light up.

 Power management